Treatment of slaves in the United States

-The treatment of slaves in the United States often included sexual abuse and rape, the denial of education, and punishments like whippings.
+Slaves in the United States were often subjected to sexual abuse and rape, the denial of education, and punishments like whippings.
 Families were often split up by the sale of one or more members, usually never to see or hear of each other again.

-The debate over slave treatment
+In the Antebellum South

-In the decades before the American Civil War, defenders of slavery often argued that slavery was a positive good, both for the enslavers and the enslaved people.
+Some slavery advocates asserted that many slaves were content with their situation.
+They saw slavery as a public good, both for the enslavers and the enslaved people.
 They defended the legal enslavement of people for their labor as a benevolent, paternalistic institution with social and economic benefits, an essential bulwark of civilization, and a divine institution similar or superior to the free labor in the Northern United States.

-Some slavery advocates asserted that many slaves were content with their situation.
-African-American abolitionist J. Sella Martin countered that apparent "contentment" was a psychological defense to the dehumanizing brutality of having to bear witness to their spouses being sold at auction and daughters raped.
+African American abolitionist J. Sella Martin countered that apparent "contentment" was a psychological defense to the dehumanizing brutality of having to bear witness to their spouses being sold at auction and their daughters raped.

-After the Civil War and emancipation, White Southerners developed the pseudohistorical Lost Cause mythology to justify White supremacy and segregation.
-This mythology profoundly influenced the mindset of White Southerners, influencing textbooks well into the 1970s.
+After the Civil War and emancipation, white Southerners developed the pseudohistorical Lost Cause mythology to justify white supremacy and segregation.
+This mythology profoundly influenced the mindset of white Southerners, influencing textbooks well into the 1970s.
 One of its tenets was the myth of the faithful slave.
-In reality, the enslaved people "desperately sought freedom".
-While 180,000 African-American soldiers fought in the United States Army during the Civil War, no enslaved person fought as a soldier for the Confederacy.
+In reality, most enslaved people desperately sought freedom.
+While 180,000 African-American soldiers fought in the United States Army during the Civil War, few enslaved persons fought as soldiers for the Confederacy.
+Sources do identify that black slaves fought for the south, as early as the First Battle of Manassas (Bull Run) in July 1861 and assisted the war effort in many ways.

 Legal regulations

 Legal regulations of slavery were called slave codes.
 In the territories and states established after the United States became independent, these slave codes were designed by the politically dominant planter class to make "the region safe for slavery".

 In North Carolina, enslaved people were entitled to be clothed and fed, and the murder of an enslaved person was punishable.
-But enslaved people could not testify against whites nor initiate legal actions.
+However, enslaved people could not testify against whites nor initiate legal actions.
 There was no protection against rape.
 "The entire system worked against protection of slave women from sexual assault and violence".

+In Grenada, Mississippi one of the roles of the town constable in 1838 was to ring a bell at 9 p.m. "which was a signal for all the slaves to be in their proper places.